Special Notice: Adult Volunteer Opportunities

 Patient unit volunteers are self-starters who need to feel at ease interacting with patients and their parents/adults who are with them.
 The hospital’s units; however, are not divided by age.
 So on a unit, a volunteer would need to enjoy interacting with any age patient—infants, toddlers, school-age, teens and even the occasional adult.

 Many people think assignments only involve playing with children.
 We have many departments requesting volunteer assistance in more support service roles.

 It may be possible to place you in assignments on the same day and at the same time, but generally, departments request only one volunteer per shift.
 So, you would not be in the same assignment.

 Volunteers are required to purchase and wear a uniform while volunteering.
 If financial hardship exists, arrangements can be made to get a uniform at no charge.
-In addition to the uniform polo or vest, volunteers must wear their name badge, long pants (no jeans) or knee-length skirt, and closed-toe shoes.
-Artificial/gel nails, visible tattoos and facial piercings are not permitted.
+In addition to the uniform polo or vest, volunteers must wear their name badge, long pants (no jeans or leggings) or knee-length skirt, and closed-toe shoes.
+Artificial/gel nails are not permitted.